snphillips/LED-Candle/README.md

 `git clone https://github.com/snphillips/led-candle.git`

+Connect the Pro Trinket into your computer.
+The instructions below assume you connected it using USB.

 Using the Arduino IDE, open `led-candle.ino`.

 Select the Pro Trinket 5V/16MHz (USB) or Pro Trinket 3V/12MHz (USB) board from the Tools->Board menu.
 Next go into the Tools -> Programmer menu and select the USBtinyISP programmer.

 Upload `led-candle.ino` to the Pro Trinket board by pressing the tiny button on the Pro Trinket.
 Within eight seconds, select Sketch > Upload Using Programmer.
 Wait until you see the message "Done uploading".
-If your code uploaded successfully, at the end of the message in the output you'll see a message like this:
+If your code uploaded successfully, at the end of the output message you'll see a paragraph like this:

 `Sketch uses 21632 bytes (75%) of program storage space.
 Maximum is 28672 bytes.
 Global variables use 506 bytes of dynamic memory.`